Italian Greyhound

 About the Italian Greyhound

-Standing 13 to 15 inches tall and weighing 7 to 14 pounds, the Italian Greyhound is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 13 to 15 inches tall and weighing 7 to 14 pounds, the Italian Greyhound is a small-sized dog.
+They are the smallest of the sighthound family, capable of reaching speeds up to 25 mph.
+Their elegant, high-stepping gait and graceful curves embody canine elegance in miniature.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview